cklugmann/bounding-box-aggregation/README.md

 ```

 From the groups we can infer the aggregated boxes using some statistics like mean or median over the box corners.

+Since it is not clear from the outset how many clusters must be selected, this number must first be found out.
+In general, we choose the partition for which the mean IoU is maximal.
+The mean IoU is calculated in such a way that we first calculate the pairwise IoU of all boxes within each group and then average over these values.
+Then these averaged values can be averaged again or aggregated in some other way.
+Note, however, that the "standard IoU" does not work as a metric here, since otherwise groups with one bounding box each would always be favored.
+Instead, we compute an average IoU that takes into account the number of elements per group.

 ## Results